Non-fiction (Demography, Workplace Culture)

 Chapter 1: Unnatural Selection

-Most of my writing, I type at my aged timber desk, the same desk at which I sat as a child.
-Through one early revision, I found myself setting threshold, budget, and stretch numbers of chapters to revise in a day.
-The business I call Cement National set such numbers for profit, injury rates, and I imagine much more, taking the lead from its Australian American shareholder.
+Through one early revision of this writing, I found myself setting threshold, budget, and stretch numbers of chapters to revise in a day.
+Cement Australia set such numbers for profit, injury rates, and I imagine much more, taking the lead from its Australian American shareholder.
 Driving performance endlessly upward, they were a means of measuring monetary bonuses.
 No longer using economies to improve Western lives, Western lives had become means of improving economies.

-Increasingly since the Second World War, we’ve become the unnatural West.
+Increasingly since the Second World War, we have become the unnatural West.
 What I call unnatural selection is people picking who’ll prosper (materially, at any rate, if only for a while) and who else will procreate, when we do so with our natures corrupted, desires unnatural, and instincts denied.

 Natural selection is different.
 It’s natural.
 Without Western individualism but with their innate tribal instincts intact, other races prefer their people prosper and procreate, linking the two.